 So with the news of so many assaults, not just against women, but people in general, it makes me sometimes wonder if the world is getting better or if it is getting worse.
 I have asked the question before in other blog posts, did the death and resurrection of Jesus accomplish something for the “here and now?”

 When I became a believer back in the 80’s the teaching in the church was all about going to heaven when we die.
 That still is the teaching for the most part, but, in the last six or seven years, I have come to be more convinced that the world and its people have been changing for the better.

 The Holocaust during WW2 spotlighted the mistreatment of the Jewish people in Europe.
 The result, a new Israeli state in their own land.
 They still face many troubles but things are still changing.

-The civil rights movement led by Dr. Martin Luther King Jr. through a non-violent approach accomplished a great deal.
+The civil rights movement led by Dr. Martin Luther King Jr. through a NON-VIOLENT approach accomplished a great deal.
 Laws changed.
-Things got better, but we are not finished.
+Things got better, but we are not finished yet.
 The troubles we seem to be facing today are proof of that.
 But things are still changing.

 So, are we getting better or are we getting worse?
 My own thoughts about other people have changed over the last few years.
 This is because over the years I have come to realize how much the Lord truly loves me.
 He loves me more than I love myself.
 But the more I see his love for me the more I love myself and those around me.

 The more acceptance I feel from the Lord, the more accepting of others I become.
 This is because He accepts me right where I am, before anything changes, if ever.
 He simply loves me.
 I believe the Lord feels the same way about all people, and that’s another reason my feelings about the people around me are changing for the better.

 Some people are aware of God’s love and they allow it to affect them in positive ways as it should.
 Some of those people aren’t even “Christians.”
 Most of them are labeled as liberals because they care about the welfare of all people.
 Well then, I guess I am a liberal as well.
 I’m still changing.